Recipe by c-biskit

 See how to make a classic Cognac cocktail.

-Watch a professional bartender make the Pear Manhattan Cocktail.
+Watch a professional bartender make a Manhattan with a pear vodka kick.